naomi-pham/news-homepage/README.md

 ## Overview

 This project is completed as part of [Frontend Mentor](https://www.frontendmentor.io/) challenge.
 It is coded with Next.js framework for React and TailwindCSS.
 You can view a demo [here](https://news-homepage-challenge.vercel.app/).

 Below is a summary of my learning after coding the project.
 I'm trying to make reusable components in case the project is expanded with more pages.
-Also, I applied some strategies to write shorter and prettier code with Tailwind.
-Any feedback is so welcome!
+I also applied some strategies to write shorter and prettier code with Tailwind.
+Since this is a practice project, I do not intend to continue with it any further.
+However, any feedback is so welcome!

 ## Reusable component